buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     If set to "empty" updates will not pull in any files or subdirectories not already present.
 If set to "files", updates will pull in any files not already present, but not directories.
-If set to "immediates", updates willl pull in any files or subdirectories not already present, the new subdirectories will have
+If set to "immediates", updates will pull in any files or subdirectories not already present, the new subdirectories will have
     depth: empty.
 If set to "infinity", updates will pull in any files or subdirectories not already present; the new subdirectories will have